Bakley/flask-blog/README.md

 mkdir flaskblog
 ```

-Afterwhich we go into the directory:
+After which we go into the directory:

 ```
 cd flaskblog